BjaminA/Colloidal-Patchy-Paticle-Analysis/READme_CLUSTER_ANALYSIS.md

 Input Files
 The program requires two main input files:

-pos_2000.dat: Contains the positions of particles. ortn_2000.dat: Contains the orientations of particles.
+pos.dat: Contains the positions of particles (x, y, z). ortn.dat: Contains the orientations of particles (quaternions).
 Output Files
 The program outputs several files, including:

 CLUSTERS.dat: Information about the identified clusters.
-CLUSTER_COLOURS.dat, RED_PROPORTION.dat, BLUE_PROPORTION.dat, REDnBLUE.dat: Metrics related to the types of bonds in the clusters.
+CLUSTER_COLOURS.dat, RED_PROPORTION.dat, BLUE_PROPORTION.dat, REDnBLUE.dat: Metrics related to the types of bonds in the clusters corresponding to equatorial or axial patches (red and blue respectively).
-CHAIN_DATA.dat, CHAIN_COUNT.dat: Information about chain-like structures in the clusters.
+CHAIN_DATA.dat, CHAIN_COUNT.dat: Information about chain-like structures in the clusters (returning quantities relating to the longest axial-axial (blue-blue) path in a cluster).
 Running the Program
 Compile the source code with a C++ compiler supporting C++11 or later.
 Ensure input files are correctly formatted and placed in the appropriate directory.
 Execute the compiled program to perform the analysis.